Azure Active Directory as IdP

-To configure XenMobile to enroll Windows 10 devices using Azure AD for MDM enrollment, configure the following settings.
-To skip this optional step, clear Win 10 MDM.
+To configure XenMobile to enroll Windows 10 and Windows 11 devices using Azure AD for MDM enrollment, configure the following settings.
+To skip this optional step, clear Windows MDM.

 - App ID URI: Type the URL for the XenMobile Server that you entered when you configured your Azure settings.

 - Client ID: Copy and paste this value from the Azure Configure page.
 The client ID is the unique identifier for your app.